 - Pinch the salt.
 If you are cutting back on sodium, look for descriptions such as "no salt added" and "reduced sodium" on the labels of canned vegetables.

 - Savor the flavor.
 Use canned fruits and vegetables immediately after opening for maximum flavor and nutritional value.

 - Forgo the fat and sodium.
 When buying frozen vegetables, pass on those with sauces and choose plain vegetables instead.
 You can season them at home with flavorful herbs and spices.

 - Check the label.
 Frozen fruits come in both sweetened and unsweetened varieties, so make sure to check the label and choose unsweetened fruit.
 Frozen fruit bars also make a nutritious snack, but read the label to learn if they're made with real fruit juice.

 - Pick the plain.
 Dried fruit contains lots of fiber, vitamins A and C, potassium and folate, but keep in mind that serving sizes are smaller.
-Also, some dried fruits may have added sugar so read the label.
+Also, some dried fruits may have added sugar.
 If you are sensitive to sulfites, check the label of dried fruits to make sure they are not preserved with sulfite, which may trigger an allergic reaction.

 - Have a handful.
-Dried fruit is a great portable snack.
-It can also jazz up salads, pancakes, bread recipes or a bowl of cereal.
+Dried fruit is a great portable snack and makes tasty trail mix along with nuts and seeds.
+It also can jazz up salads, pancakes, bread recipes or a bowl of cereal.